 How much does it cost for you to collect my unwanted electrical equipment?

-Our service to customers in Kent is free.
-However, we reserve the right to charge for services outside of Kent based on distance and the expected amount of equipment to be collected.
+Our service to customers in Kent and East Sussex is free.
+However, we reserve the right to charge for services outside these areas based on distance and the expected amount of equipment to be collected.

 Are the drives disposed of under current regulations for data destruction and do we receive a confirmation of destruction?

 We currently operate DBAN that uses the DOD5220 standard (plus other similar ones) and GPARTED to reformat hard drives after being wiped.
 An inventory and Data Destruction Certificate will be emailed once the data destruction has been completed (usually within 2 to 3 days after the collection).